 When an individual dies, any assets left behind for the spouse or registered civil partner, provided the spouse is a UK-domicile, are exempt from inheritance tax.
 In addition to this, as mentioned earlier the partner's inheritance tax allowance rises by the threshold amount, meaning a couple can together leave £650,000 tax-free.
 Let's assume that Mr. and Mrs. Vaughan have total assets worth £800,000.
 If Mr. Vaughan dies first, and leaves £200,000 for the children, the outstanding £125,000 which is a part of the nil-rate allowance will pass on to Mrs. Vaughan, giving her a total allowance of £450,000.

 Scenario 2: Mrs. Vaughan passes away and her total assets are worth £600,000.
 If the children did not use the full nil-rate allowance, they will owe 40% on everything above £450,000.

-Individuals who are involved in dealing uncertain activities like armed forces, firefighters, police etc. are exempt from paying inheritance tax in case they die in active service.
-Such tax exemptions are also valid for a person who got injured during work and died later because of the injury, even they’re no longer on active service.
+Individuals who are involved in dealing with uncertain activities like armed forces, firefighters, police etc. are exempt from paying inheritance tax in case they die in active service.
+Such tax exemptions are also valid for a person who got injured during work and died later because of the injury, even if they're no longer on active service.